TunnlTo/desktop-app/README.md

 ### Expected Outcome

-In this example, all apps in the `C:\Work Apps\` folder are routed through the tunnel.
-The company DNS server is used for DNS requests.
+In this example, all apps in the `C:\Work Apps` folder are routed through the tunnel.
+The company DNS server is used for DNS requests for all applications (not just `D:\Work Apps`).

 ### Configuration

 - DNS: `10.64.0.1`
-- Allowed Apps: `D:\Work Apps\`
+- Allowed Apps: `D:\Work Apps`
 - Allowed IP's: `0.0.0.0/0`

 ## Route a specific IP address range when used by a specific app through a tunnel